hbowie/notenik-swift/README.md

 Notenik for Swift
 -----------------

-This project is a redevelopment of the Notenik application in Swift.
-Initial target deployment is macOS.
-Still very much a work in progress, but version 1.0.0 was released to the Mac App Store on June 3, 2019.

-See [Notenik.net](https://notenik.net) for further info.
+This is a note-taking application written in Swift.
+The initial platform is macOS.
+The executable Notenik application is available from the Mac App Store.
+Complete documentation is available at [Notenik.net](https://notenik.net), and is maintaned in a separate [GitHub project](https://github.com/hbowie/notenik-project).